srnas/spqr/README.md

-# SPQR - SPlit and conQueR for RNA structure prediction!
+# SPQR - SPlit and conQueR for RNA structure prediction

 SPQR is a coarse-grained representation and energy function for the prediction of the three-dimensional structure of RNA from the knowledge of its sequence [1].